utilmind/remove-scripts-from-mysql-scraped-csv/README.md

 # remove-scripts-from-mysql-scraped-csv
-The script used to remove all &lt;script>'s from mySQL scraped database.
-Works both for live mySQL db and/or CSV.

 The script used to remove all <script>'s from mySQL scraped database.
 Works both for live mySQL db and/or CSV.